Click to join the conversation with over 500,000 Pentecostal believers and scholars

 ways of doing evil; they disobey their parents; 31they have no

-understanding, no fidelity, no love, no mercy
+understanding, no fidelity, no love, no mercy.
+32Although they know

 God’s righteous decree that those who do such things deserve death,